ZiyandaPetela/assignment-02/README.md

 #### Specific Issues Encountered
 ##### Code Implementation Struggles:
 * Had trouble understanding the tensor operations in burn
-* Found it difficult to properly structure the linear regression model
 * Struggled with type conversions and compiler errors
 * Could not successfully implement the plotting requirements
 ##### AI Assistance Limitations: